(p. 1) 1. Introduction to criminal law

 Some countries have a Criminal Code, which is a comprehensive document setting out the definitions for all criminal offences and defences.
 For many years, the Law Commission has given consideration to the adoption of such a Criminal Code in England and Wales, and in 1989, the Commission proposed a Draft Criminal Code.
 However, the Government has yet to adopt any such Code.

-The advantages of having a Criminal Code are: the law would be much more readily accessible.
-In addition, there would be clear definitions for all offences and defences, avoiding the ambiguity which sometimes arises under the common law.
+The advantage of having a Criminal Code is that the law would be much more readily accessible; in addition, there would be clear definitions for all offences and defences, avoiding the ambiguity which sometimes arises under the common law.
 One major disadvantage with a Criminal Code is its inflexibility.
 A key advantage of the common law is that it changes as attitudes in society do.
 As seen in 1.3, it was the common law which in 1991 confirmed rape by a husband of his wife to be a criminal offence.
 At present, such changes can be made relatively quickly as the judiciary can define or clarify key elements of our criminal offences.
 A Criminal Code would be less flexible as such alterations to the law would have to go through a lengthy administrative procedure before taking effect.